Estimated reading time: 7 minutes

 Many are the authors who who aim to explore different time periods in human history, and yet it still feels as if we have a tremendous amount of uncharted territory to go through.
 The closer we look at any time period, the more we come to realize the various years making it up can often be unique microcosms now only found in history books.

-Because of the events which followed it in the 20th century, it feels to me as if the late 19th century has been a tad overlooked, which is an element which initially drew me to Sara Donati’s The Gilded Hour, the first book in the series by the same name.
+Because of the events which followed it in the 20th century, it feels to me as if the late 19th century has been a tad overlooked, which is an element which initially drew me to Sara Donati‘s The Gilded Hour, the first book in The Waverly Place series.
 With Where the Light Enters, we get to continue the remarkable adventures of the doctors and cousins, Sophie and Anna Savard.

 The story opens by taking us to 1884 Manhattan, in the early spring, as both of our doctors seem to have finally managed to establish a foothold for themselves in an ever-changing society.
 While Sophie has decided to dedicate her life to helping and saving the disadvantaged women forgotten by society, Anna has found herself a husband, the Detective-Sergeant Jack Mezzanotte.
 Just when it looks like things are in danger of becoming a little stable, a violent fury casts its shadow over New York.